-This week’s blog article is brought to you by a guest blogger Michael Koploy who is an ERP analyst with Software Advice
+This week’s blog article is brought to you by a guest blogger Michael Koploy who is an ERP analyst with Software Advice in Austin, Texas.

 In his article Michael argues that data silos need to collapse for greater supply chain data visibility and better supply chain resilience.
 We can’t agree more.
 The term death by spreadsheet in the supply chain is replacing the powerpoint equivalent in marketing !